 - How to write a great scholarship application essay

-The Abele Scholars Program increases access and affordability of an undergraduate education for students from low- and middle-income families in Pennsylvania and adjacent states (DE/MD/NJ) who demonstrate academic potential, financial need and a desire for the individualized educational experience offered at Ursinus College.
+The Abele Scholars Program increases access and affordability of an undergraduate education for students from low- and middle-income families who are residents of any of the 50 United States and Washington D.C. who demonstrate academic potential, financial need and a desire for the individualized educational experience offered at Ursinus College.

 In recognition of scholastic achievement, extracurricular activities and personal character, winners will receive an annual Abele Scholar Award of $10,000, in addition to: